 - Assessment and Evaluation: Referral for various assessments, evaluations or sessions may be indicated.
 This includes, but is not limited to; substance abuse evaluation, threat assessment evaluation, conflict mediation, or other assessments.

-- Probation: Conduct status in place for a designated period of time during which more severe sanctions for subsequent violations are indicated.
+- Probation: Conduct status in place for a designated period during which more impactful outcomes for subsequent violations are indicated.
 Probation may impose limits on students' participation in certain student programs and activities.

-- Suspension*: Separation of the student from the University for a definite period of time, after which the student is eligible to return.
+- Suspension*: Separation of the student from the University for a definite period, after which the student is eligible to return.
 Conditions for return may be specified.
-A student suspended from the University may not participate in classes or other University activities and may not be on University property (except by appointment, arranged in advance with the Dean of Students or designee) for the period of time specified in the notice of suspension.
+A student suspended from the University may not participate in classes or other University activities and may not be on University property (except by appointment, arranged in advance with the Coordinator of Student Conduct) for the period of time specified in the notice of suspension.
 Suspension may be stayed at the discretion of the hearing body with specific conditions to be specified to the student.

 - Expulsion*: Permanent separation of the student from the University.
 A person expelled is denied the rights and privileges of inclusion in the DelVal community both as a student and as an alumnus.
 Persons expelled from the University are completely banned from campus and not permitted on University property, or at University-sponsored events at any time, for any reason.
 Expelled persons found to be in violation of this order are subject to arrest for Criminal Trespass.